cogdog/truwriter/README.md

 ![](images/est-reading-time.jpg)

-#### Tweeted hashtags
+#### Twitter Settings

-Enter one or more hashtags to be used when a published item is shared via the Tweet This button.
+You can now choose to disable the Tweet This button on published items via a new setting as of theme version 1.1.
+In enabled, you can enter one or more hashtags to be used when a published item is shared via the Tweet This button.
 Do not include "#" and separate multiple ones with commas

 ![](images/twitter-button-hashtags.jpg)